BennerLibrary-Informatics/LibraryWebsite-Spring-19/README.md

 3. You will also need to run "php index.php" to authorize your machine

 If you are hosting these files on another machine, these steps will also need to be taken on that machine to get the Calendar to work
+If you are using Dreamhost to host the files, this guide is a good starting point: https://help.dreamhost.com/hc/en-us/articles/214899037-Installing-Composer-overview